EuroProofNet/europroofnet.github.io/_pages/WG1/Oct2022/meeting.md

 - Théo Winterhalter worked with Jesper Cockx on describing an alternative description of Dedukti inside Lambdapi itself.
 This work on design was also about understanding both Dedukti and Lambdapi both as tools and theories.

-- Michael Färber and François Thiré: definition of a Dedukti standard.
+- Michael Färber and François Thiré worked on the definition of a Dedukti standard.
 Dedukti is a language which is implemented by three various active tools: Lambdapi: a proof assistant on top of Dedukti implemented in OCaml, Dkcheck: the original checker for Dedukti implemented in OCaml, Kontroli: another type checker for Dedukti implemented in Rust.
 Each of those three languages recognizes a common subset of the language.
 The purpose of the first version of the standard is to have